Review information about the newly implemented Pay-for-Performance Program.

 DSMT is a preventive health service and is not a covered service under the following programs:

 A physician must order all diabetic DSMT services.
-DSMT services include:
+DSMT services include the followign:

-Use the appropriate DSMT codes below when billing.
 Do not bill nutritional counseling, office visit (E/M) codes, facility codes, or other procedure codes with DSMT codes.
+Use one of the following DSMT codes when billing, as appropriate:

 Bill one unit per each 30 minutes of DSMT services, with a maximum of not more than 10 hours within a continuous 12-month period for each recipient.
 After the initial training, additional DSMT services are limited to one session (group or individual) no longer than two hours in length per year.